gdbooks/LegacyOpenGL/Chapter7/Ex1.md

 Remember, you have to set visual studio's working directory to one above the asset directory for loading resources!
 Just like with the 2D games.

-Now, back to our code, do the following:
+We are going to do everything inline for now, so no LoadTexture helper function.
+Back to our code, do the following:

 * In initialize, enable texturing
+* Make a member variable (int), this is going to be a texture handle

 ## Adding some detail